pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 #### 5.1 Build the provider

 We can start the build of our provider.
-We have the choice to build from our own framework, or generate [OAS compliant server stubs](https://support.smartbear.com/swaggerhub/docs/apis/generating-code/server-stub.html).
+We have the choice to build from our own framework or generate [OAS compliant server stubs](https://support.smartbear.com/swaggerhub/docs/apis/generating-code/server-stub.html).

 #### 5.2 Run the tests